 Otolaryngology is the oldest medical specialty in the United States.
-Otolaryngologists at UM Baltimore Washington Medical Center are physicians trained in the medical and surgical management and treatment of patients with diseases and disorders of the ear, nose, throat (ENT), and related structures of the head and neck.
+Otolaryngologists at University of Maryland Baltimore Washington Medical Center (UM BWMC) are physicians trained in the medical and surgical management and treatment of patients with diseases and disorders of the ear, nose, throat (ENT), and related structures of the head and neck.
 They are commonly referred to as ENT physicians.

 What do otolaryngologists treat?